 These gatherings, though enjoyable, do not represent a structured organization.
 Uncanny tricksters looking to become part of something more permanent usually join groups that appreciate both their abilities and their moral choices: thieves' guilds, carnivals, monasteries, ninja clans, adventuring groups, and so on.
-Within an organization, an uncanny trickster performs the role of his former adventuring class, enhanced with unusual techniques.
+Within an organization, an uncanny trickster performs the role of his former e role of his former adventuring class, enhanced with unusual techniques.